SKAshwin/VaccineUptake/data/README.md

 * COVID-19 Deaths and Cases in 2020, by county. `raw/cases01dec20.csv` contains information on cases and deaths in every region of every country of the world, taken from the CSSE COVID-19 Data Repository maintained by John Hopkins, here: https://github.com/CSSEGISandData/COVID-19

 * A county adjacency map, for the matched pair design, taken from https://www.nber.org/research/data/county-adjacency

-* Fox News viewership by county.

-* Fox News Channel number by county

-## Ideas on future sources